 The training consists of two consecutive days.
 Day 1 has a morning and afternoon session of theory and practice.
 The morning session of day 2 lets the participants apply RCA to an incident from their own location.
 The afternoon session of day 2 is used to extend and expand their RCA skill.

 The first training day is focused on the main tools of an RCA.
 In advance the participants receive a case with a set of questions.
 Participants learn to identify ABC-causes.
-They learn how to start a first exploration of a problem together with their team and uncover relevant questions.
-They learn to visualise all causalities in a cause tree, to make the problem clear to everyone concerned and pave the way for effective solutions.
-Finally they practise investigative interviewing.
+They learn how to start exploring a problem with their team and uncover relevant questions.
+They learn to visualise all causalities in a cause tree, to make the problem clear and pave the way for effective solutions.

-During the morning session the participants can practice applying RCA to an incident that recently happened within their own location or company.
+During the morning session the participants can practice applying RCA to an incident that recently happened at their own location or company.
 The trainer is available for questions and support.
 The morning session closes as the participants present their results.
 The afternoon session is designed to extend and expand on practical RCA application.
-How to classify root causes?
-How to include the validation of facts?
-What can be learned about the Human factor?

 The participants learn how to recognize the important elements that make up an incident or quality problem.
 They learn how to define, investigate, interview and analyze.
 They learn how to look beyond the direct causes to find the root causes of an incident or quality problem.
 They learn how to use the RCA tools to persuade key people (e.g. management) to implement improvement measures that work.